A “green” diet isn’t just good for the environment—it can do wonders for your health.

 Doctors also recommend avoiding foods with pesticides, which are frequently found in conventionally grown produce and packaged goods.
-What’s more, the government mandates that organic produce contain levels of individual pesticides below a level deemed safe while there’s no regulation on the number of pesticides that conventional apple or tomato you’re buying contains—and they can add up.
+What’s more, the government mandates that organic produce have levels of individual pesticides below a level deemed safe while there’s no regulation on the number of pesticides that conventional apple or tomato you’re buying has—and they can add up.

 Harvesting Better Health with Organic Eating